-Service Area SFY 2016 and Previous SFY 2017 SFY 2018 SFY 2019 SFY 2020 RHCs In SFY 2011, Rates increased 0.4% based on MEI Prospective per encounter payment system as required by the Benefits Improvement and Protection Act (BIPA) of 2000 Based on 100% of a facility's average costs during SFYs 1999 and 2000 Rates increased annually for inflation based on Medicare Economic Index (MEI) SFY 2014 - rates increased 0.8% based on MEI SFY 2015 - rates increased 0.8% based on MEI SFY 2016 - rates increased 1.1% based on MEI Rates increased 1.2% based on MEI Rates increased 1.01% based on MEI Rates increased 1.015% based on MEI Rates increased 1.9% based on MEI Vision Lower of the Medicaid fee schedule or the provider's usual and customary charge Ophthalmologists and optometrists are reimbursed under the Resource-Based Relative Value Scale (RBRVS) reimbursement methodology based on Medicare's RBRVS methodology.
-The methodology utilizes Relative Value Units (RVUs) and a conversion factor to determine rates Optician reimbursement based on a procedure code fee schedule No change No change No change No change
+Service Area SFY 2017 and Previous SFY 2018 SFY 2019 SFY 2020 SFY 2021 RHCs In SFY 2011, Rates increased 0.4% based on MEI Prospective per encounter payment system as required by the Benefits Improvement and Protection Act (BIPA) of 2000 Based on 100% of a facility's average costs during SFYs 1999 and 2000 Rates increased annually for inflation based on Medicare Economic Index (MEI) SFY 2014 - rates increased 0.8% based on MEI SFY 2015 - rates increased 0.8% based on MEI SFY 2016 - rates increased 1.1% based on MEI SFY 2017 - rates increased 1.2% based on MEI Rates increased 1.01% based on MEI Rates increased 1.015% based on MEI Rates increased 1.9% based on MEI Rates increased 1.4% based on MEI Vision Lower of the Medicaid fee schedule or the provider's usual and customary charge Ophthalmologists and optometrists are reimbursed under the Resource-Based Relative Value Scale (RBRVS) reimbursement methodology based on Medicare's RBRVS methodology.
+The methodology utilizes Relative Value Units (RVUs) and a conversion factor to determine rates Optician reimbursement based on a procedure code fee schedule No change No change No change Reimbursement reduced by 2.5% due to Governor's budget cuts

-Service Area SFY 2016 and Previous SFY 2017 SFY 2018 SFY 2019 SFY 2020 Waiver Services - Comprehensive, Supports and Acquired Brain Injury (ABI) Waivers A 6% restoration of the SFY 2010 10% rate reduction (or 96% of the SFY 2009 rates) was implemented Cost-based reimbursement methodology, implemented in SFY 2009 The Individualized Budget Amount (IBA) is based on the historical plan of care units multiplied by the respective service rate less one-time costs, such as assessments, specialized equipment, or home modifications Prior to cost-based reimbursement, individualized budget amount determined by the "DOORS" funding model, which estimates individual expenditures based on specific customer characteristics Reimbursement for specific residential and day habilitation services is made on a per diem basis and varies by provider and consumer Consumers negotiate rates based on their budget amount Rates were reduced by 1% at the beginning of FY 14 as required by the legislature to reach a 4% overall budget reduction for the waivers Participants from ABI waivers will transition to either the Comprehensive or Supports Waiver between January 1st and March 31st of 2017.
-On March 31st, 2017, ending the ABI waivers Implemented 3.3% rate increase on February 1, 2017, applied retroactively back to July 1, 2016; Adult and Children ID/DD Waivers closed No change Rate increase 4.2% for all services Temporary provider rate increase of 12.5% for some waiver services in response to the COVID-19 public health emergency (March 1 - September 1, 2020)
+Service Area SFY 2017 and Previous SFY 2018 SFY 2019 SFY 2020 SFY 2021 Waiver Services - Comprehensive, Supports and Acquired Brain Injury (ABI) Waivers A 6% restoration of the SFY 2010 10% rate reduction (or 96% of the SFY 2009 rates) was implemented Cost-based reimbursement methodology, implemented in SFY 2009 The Individualized Budget Amount (IBA) is based on the historical plan of care units multiplied by the respective service rate less one-time costs, such as assessments, specialized equipment, or home modifications Prior to cost-based reimbursement, individualized budget amount determined by the "DOORS" funding model, which estimates individual expenditures based on specific customer characteristics Reimbursement for specific residential and day habilitation services is made on a per diem basis and varies by provider and consumer Consumers negotiate rates based on their budget amount Rates were reduced by 1% at the beginning of FY 14 as required by the legislature to reach a 4% overall budget reduction for the waivers Participants from ABI waivers will transition to either the Comprehensive or Supports Waiver between January 1st and March 31st of 2017.
+On March 31st, 2017, ending the ABI waivers Implemented 3.3% rate increase on February 1, 2017, applied retroactively back to July 1, 2016; Adult and Children ID/DD Waivers closed No change Rate increase 4.2% for all services 14 Temporary provider rate increase of 12.5% for some waiver services in response to the COVID-19 public health emergency (March 1 - September 1, 2020)

-&lt;sup>14 The Acquired Brain Injury Waiver was closed in April 2018, with enrolled members being transitioned into the Comprehensive and Supports Waivers.
+14 The Acquired Brain Injury Waiver was closed in April 2018, with enrolled members being transitioned into the Comprehensive and Supports Waivers.